angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/08-practice.md

 1. Cycle SW, draw EoA
 1. Oracle trigger is still on the stack with 2 cards in deck
 1. Opponent casts Endurance, trigger resolves
-1. Cycle Edge, draw IU or DD
+1. Cycle Edge, draw IU or Dd
 1. Oracle trigger resolves, win the game with 2 cards in deck

 This gets messier if they have removal like :card[Abrupt Decay] or if they hit